 Uncle Larry and Victor have a lot in common I believe in the way they play “music” and only not the instrument.

 Don’t noodle, play music instead!

 Just listen to all the intros from the Tom Bukovac Homeskoolin show.
 Tom never noodles aimlessly the same old licks and always plays with Intent.
-He is drifting in space while jamming but all has a musical context and is structured like a song.
+He is drifting in space while jamming but all have a musical context and are structured like a song.

-If you don’t believe take a look for yourself of how all is kept nice, sweet and short without any extra jamming on the Homeskoolin 100th episode live stream show.
+If you don’t believe take a look for yourself at how all is kept nice, sweet, and short without any extra jamming on the Homeskoolin 100th episode live stream show.